Skip to Main Content

 • Age 24 or younger and in foster care on your 18th birthday.

-To get SNAP again, you must meet the ABAWD work requirement for a 30-day period or become excused from the requirement.
-Otherwise, you need to wait until the end of your 3 year period, when you will get another 3 months of SNAP benefits under the time limit.
+If you have to meet the ABAWD work requirement but you don’t, you will lose your benefits after three months.
+To get SNAP again, you must meet the ABAWD work requirement for a 30-day period or become excused.
+Otherwise, you need to wait until the end of your three-year period, when you’ll get another three months under the time limit.

 SNAP is there for everyone.
 If you apply for SNAP, it won’t take away benefits from someone else.